olneyhymn/tim.ulsterworldly.com/content/posts/2024-05-24-jesus-view-of-the-old-testament.md

 ---
 *I prepared these notes for a study with a friend in 2011.*

-These notes are based on  "Our Lord's View of the Old Testament" by J. W. Wenham: <http://www.the-highway.com/Scripture_Wenham.html>
+These notes are based on  "[Our Lord's View of the Old Testament](http://www.the-highway.com/Scripture_Wenham.html)" by J. W. Wenham.

 ## References to Old Testament Narratives: